 How do I qualify for the employee retention credit?

-How do you qualify for the employee retention credit?
+How to qualify for employee retention credit?

-How to apply for the employee retention credit?
+How to apply for employee retention credit retroactively?

 How does the employee retention credit work?